What The Fallout From William Barr's Testimony Means For The Russia Investigation

 "It strikes me as a fairly anemic effort," based on what is known today, Barr said.

-Obama-era officials have since second-guessed some of their actions during the 2016 election but the administration did publicly attribute the interference to Russia in a joint statement from the bosses of the intelligence community and the Department of Homeland Security.
+Obama-era officials have since second-guessed some of their actions during the 2016 election, but the administration did publicly attribute the interference to Russia in a joint statement from the bosses of the intelligence community and the Department of Homeland Security.

 The question about what more they might have done continues to be debated, as Barr's testimony reinforced on Wednesday.

 Additionally, the Justice Department has "multiple" criminal leak investigations underway, Barr said.
-That suggests that FBI special agents or others are inquiring about how so many aspects of the Russia investigation found their way into the press, and also raises the possibility that people inside the bureau or the Justice Department could some day be charged.
+This suggests that FBI special agents or others are inquiring about how so many aspects of the Russia investigation found their way into the press, and it also raises the possibility that people inside the bureau or the Justice Department could someday be charged.

 Congressional encores

-One nearly immediate next question for Barr and Congress is what may happen if he skips the House Judiciary Committee hearing scheduled on Thursday and intended to follow the Senate session on Wednesday.
+One nearly immediate next question for Barr and Congress is what may happen if he skips the House Judiciary Committee hearing that's scheduled for Thursday and is intended to follow Wednesday's Senate session.

-Barr said on Wednesday he won't show up.
-A Justice Department spokeswoman said Chairman Jerry Nadler, D-N.Y., made "inappropriate" requests to change the ground rules:
+Barr said on Wednesday that he won't show up.
+A Justice Department spokeswoman said Chairman Jerry Nadler, D-N.Y., made "inappropriate" requests to change the ground rules.

-He wanted not only members to question Barr, but professional staff attorneys for both the Democratic majority and Republican minority — and the possibility for a closed session to discuss redacted material from Mueller's report.
+He wanted not only members to question Barr but also professional staff attorneys for both the Democratic majority and Republican minority — and the possibility for a closed session to discuss redacted material from Mueller's report.

-No, the Justice Department said; Mueller would not play ball.
+No, the Justice Department said; Barr would not play ball.

+The top Republican on the committee, Rep. Doug Collins, R-Ga., called that a "shame," as his members would be denied a chance to question Barr for themselves: "Chairman Nadler chose to torpedo our hearing," Collins said.

-Nadler said he's going ahead with the hearing as planned and that he hopes Barr changes his mind and is in the witness chair when it gets underway on Thursday morning.
+Nadler said that he's going ahead with the hearing as planned and that he hopes Barr changes his mind and is in the witness chair when the hearing gets underway on Thursday morning.

 If the chair is empty, Nadler suggested to reporters on Wednesday evening, the attorney general could risk subpoena and even a citation for contempt of Congress.

-The Justice Department said Barr still intends to cooperate with Congress and be responsive to requests by members, but the prospect for a breakdown of the magnitude that Nadler suggests that the political tone in Washington after Wednesday's hearing in the Senate could get even colder.
+The Justice Department said Barr still intends to cooperate with Congress and be responsive to requests by members, but the prospect for a breakdown of the magnitude that Nadler suggests indicates that the political tone in Washington after Wednesday's hearing in the Senate could get even colder.

+And separate from the questions about Barr's appearances are the ones about when — or if — members will hear directly from Mueller himself.